Signal-K/sytizen/Server/README.md

 * `make logs` tails the logs for both containers
 * `make stop` stops and deletes the clusters

+For rapid iteration, I use:
+`make stop run logs`

 ## Prerequisites

 You will need to have a Docker environment available...
 Docker Desktop or an equivalent